obeli-sk/obelisk-templates/fibo/webhook/README.md

-# Rust-Based Fibonacci Webhook Template for Obelisk
+# Rust-Based Fibonacci Webhook Endpoint Template for Obelisk

-This template provides a basic example of a Rust-based webhook.
+This template provides a basic example of a Rust-based webhook endpoint.

 The contract is defined in the [wit](./wit/) folder.